12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 - Prepare Your Base: Use the blue cardstock paper as the background to mimic the sky.

 - Arrange the Buttons: Lay out your buttons in the shape of a rainbow arc.
-Follow the color order: red, orange, yellow, green, blue, indigo, and violet.
+Follow the colour order: red, orange, yellow, green, blue, indigo, and violet.

 - Add the Clouds: Cut out cloud shapes from the white foam sheets or use cotton balls for a fluffier look.
 Glue these at either end of your rainbow.